Pauli Propagation: A Computational Framework for Simulating Quantum Systems: Under the hood

 \item \textit{Individually addressable:} The Paulis in our string must be \textit{individually addressable} so that we can quickly obtain a Pauli at a particular index, ideally in $\OC(1)$ time.
 This is necessary to implement an operation on a particular qubit/site of a string.

 \item \textit{Quickly comparable:} Pauli strings must be \textit{quickly comparable} to keep merging-BFS efficient.
 That is, we should be able to in $\mathcal{O}(1)$ time decide whether two strings are identical.
-In Sec.~\ref{sec:representing_pauli_sum}, we will additionally motivate that our Pauli string type is quickly ``{hashable}" for integration with containers like dictionaries.
+In Sec.~\ref{sec:representing_pauli_sum}, we will additionally motivate that our Pauli string type is quickly ``{hashable}" for integration with containers like dictionaries, or can be \textit{sorted} for containers based on arrays.

 \end{enumerate}